JacobMolsted/projects-2020-anonymous/dataproject/README.md

 This **loades two datasets**:

-1. INDKP101.xlsx downloaded from statistikbanekn.dk/INDKP101
+1. AUL08.xlsx downloaded from statistikbanken.dk
-1. RAS200.xlsx downloaded from statistikbanekn.dk/RAS200
+1. NAN1.xlsx downloaded from statistikbanken.dk/

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations: